Best August Events in Breckenridge [Updated for 2023]

 To learn more, visit the Town of Silverthorne website.

 Nothing says summer time more than a concert in the park.
-The Town of Frisco hosts a free concert in the park Thursdays at 5:30 PM.
+The Town of Frisco hosts a concert in the park Thursdays at 5:30 PM and all are welcome, including your furry friends!

 To see the full concert series, visit the Town of Frisco website.